iliapnmrv/react-native-urovo/README.md

 There are 2 options to get started with

-### 1. Using `useUrovo` Hook
+### 1. `useUrovo` Hook

-This hook initializes the urovo module for you.
-It handles clean up and created eventListener.
-You only have to pass `onScan` method
+The useUrovo hook initializes the Urovo module for you by handling setup and cleanup, including the creation of an event listener.
+You only need to pass an `onScan` callback that handles the scan result:

 ```ts
 import { useUrovo, type ScanResult } from 'react-native-urovo';